department-of-veterans-affairs/va.gov-team/products/decision-reviews/Supplemental-Claims/design/sourceofcontenttruth.md

 **What is your primary phone number?**

-We may need to contact you to clarify issues related to your Supplemental Claim.
+We may need to contact you if we have questions about your Supplemental Claim.

 - [ ] *Home phone number*